readmeio/oas/README.md

 const petstore = new Oas(petstoreSpec);
 ```
 Here the `Oas` constructor takes a JSON API definition (`petstoreSpec`).
-All API definitions you fee it must be JSON and must be an OpenAPI definition.
+All API definitions you feed it must be JSON and must be an OpenAPI definition.
 If you have a YAML or Swagger definition you will need to convert it (our [oas-normalize](https://npm.im/oas-normalize) library can do this for you).
+And if you're in a CJS or non-`import` environment you can pull the library in with `require('oas').default`.

 From here, the following APIs are at your disposal.

-> If you're in a CJS or non-`import` environment you can pull the library in with `require('oas').default`.

 ### OpenAPI definitions

-> ℹ️ This library has full TypeScript types and docblocks so consult that for more in-depth documentation.
+Because this library has full TypeScript types and docblocs this README is not intended to be full documentation so consult the individual method docblocks if you need more information on a specific method.

 #### General